jleape/HyperionTransit/README.md

 ### 1) Log in

-Write Jonathan Leape at jleape@gmail.com to request a username and password.
+Add a set of usernames and passwords in login.R

 ### 2) File I/O